-- On the front-end side, users have underlined some problems... - The radio communication often dead...so operators are forced to use mobile phones... - ...unfortunately in a lot of zones the mobile phones don't have field... - So, a big improvement about the communication would be very useful...
+- On the front-end side, users have underlined some problems... - The radio communication often dead...so they are forced to use mobile phones... - ...unfortunately in a lot of zones the mobile phones don't have field... - So, a big improvement concerning the way to communicate would be very useful...